PaulApivat/paulapivat/content/home/demo.md

 - Data Governance
 - Data Analytics Team Setup

+Your situation includes one or more of the following:

+- Unsure of what data to collect
+- Curious about digital transformation
+- Need adhoc reporting
+- Need dashboard
+- Want to tell a data-driven story
+- Want a nice looking visual
+- Need to present to management

 <!-- [**Project Demo** (Academic's actual site)](https://sourcethemes.com/academic/)

 **Over 100,000 [Amazing Websites](https://sourcethemes.com/academic/#expo) have Already Been Built with Academic**